 Darius International Inc. ("Darius"), the Health and Wellness segment, a wholly owned subsidiary of the Company, was formed in January 2000 to introduce new products to the marketplace through a network of independent distributor representatives.
 Darius is a direct selling organization specializing in proprietary health and wellness products.
 The formation of Darius has provided diversification to the Company in both the method of product distribution and the broader range of products available to the marketplace, serving as a balance to the seasonal revenue cycles of the Cold-Eeze(R) branded products.
-In the first quarter of 2007, this segment reported a reduction in net sales of \$1,636,881 compared to the same period in 2006.
-Sales in the 2007 period reflect the continued reduction in active independent distributor representatives.
+In the second quarter and year to date 2007, this segment reported a reduction in net sales of \$1,442,909 and \$3,079,790, respectively.
+Sales in the 2007 periods reflect the continued reduction in active independent distributor representatives.
 The performance of this segment may also be negatively affected by current litigation with the sponsor of the segment's product line.
 During the third quarter of 2006 the Company implemented a plan of corrective action for this segment, part of which was the appointment of a new president who has broad experience in this industry.

 In January 2001, the Company formed an Ethical Pharmaceutical segment, Quigley Pharma Inc. ("Pharma"), that is under the direction of its Executive Vice President and Chairman of its Medical Advisory Committee.
 Pharma was formed for the purpose of developing naturally derived prescription drugs.
 Pharma is currently undergoing research and development activity in compliance with regulatory requirements.
 The Company is in the initial stages of what may be a lengthy process to develop these patent applications into commercial products.
 The Company continues to invest significantly in ongoing research and development activities of this segment.
-Such investment amounted to \$1,254,869 in the first quarter 2007 compared to \$876,961 in the 2006 comparative period.
+Such investment amounted to \$1,743,910 and \$2,998,779 in the second quarter of 2007 and year to date, respectively, compared to \$992,168 and \$1,869,129 in the 2006 comparative periods.